vpp-dev/vpp-release-notes/README.md

 @page release_notes_2202 Release notes for VPP 22.02

-More than 254 commits since the previous release, including 132 fixes.
+More than 262 commits since the previous release, including 135 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.02 release, generated as on Fri Nov 12 02:05:33 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 22.02 release, generated as on Sat Nov 13 02:03:34 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER